Mattwen/jekyll-now/_posts/2018-04-04-dockerize-discord-draw.md

 # Create the Dockerfile

-With any Text Editor and add the following:
+With any Text Editor add the following:

     # /home/matt/discord-draw/Dockerfile
     # Gets the latest image of node